SteinarSi/Non-null-default-collections-template-for-Kotlin/README.md

 Now make sure that you refer to your templates folder when generating Kotlin code.
 That will look different depending on how you use the OpenAPI Generator.

 #### Generating with Gradle
-If you generate the code using gradle, then make sure to set the template directory to the same folder you added the template to in the previous step.
-See [build.gradle.kts](build.gradle.kts) for a complete example.
+If you generate the code using gradle, then you must set the template directory to the same folder you added the template to in the previous step.
+See Alternative 1 in [build.gradle.kts](build.gradle.kts) for a complete example.
 ```gradle
 import org.openapitools.generator.gradle.plugin.tasks.GenerateTask